kawansoft/aceql-http/README.md

 | Sybase  SQL Anywhere 12+                     |
 | Teradata  Database 13+                       |

+# Choosing between Community and Enterprise Edition

+## Comparing Editions

+See the www.aceql.com/pricing page for a features matrix that will help you to choose rhe right Edition.
+You may also find more detailled info in the Javadoc and in the

+***Note that the Windows and Linux/Unix installers are unique and cover both Editions.***

+## Activating the Enterprise Edition

+Transitioning from default Community Edition to Enterprise Edition just requires a license file.

 # Download and Installation

 ## Linux / Unix Installation